It is a state of psychomotor immobility and behavioral abnormality manifested by stupor.

 He described it in various patients with different primary conditions, including depression, mania, and overt psychosis.
 He presented this work at academic conferences in 1866 and a classic monograph in 1874.

 Many physicians modeled their concept of the syndrome after its description and identified it as coexisting with various disorders.

 Although the first doctors began to recognize catatonia, its clinical picture was confused by the observations of patients with chronic and deteriorating diseases.

 This shared understanding reflects the available evidence of the times: that catatonia led to a uniformly poor outcome, similar to a demented illness.

 When Kraepelin considered the condition, recognition of variability between possible courses was prevented.
-This was not irrational, given the state of the science, the severity of the disease (s) resulting in institutionalization, and the paucity of effective treatments for mental disorders.
+This was not irrational, given the state of the science, the severity of the disease (s) resulting in institutionalization, and the lack of effective treatments for mental disorders.

 The sampling of available cases to those of hospitalized patients created a bias towards inevitable decline.
-Kraepelin noted the deteriorating course of his patients and concluded that catatonia was one of the three main forms of early dementia, along with the paranoid and disorganized types.
+Kraepelin noted the deteriorating course of his patients and concluded that catatonia was one of the three primary forms of early dementia, along with the paranoid and disorganized types.

 Eugene Bleuler reorganized the criteria for dementia precocious and included milder and less chronic presentations.
 Having distinguished it from uniformly progressive disorders, he renamed the condition schizophrenia.

 Similar to the Kraepelin classifications of praecox dementia, Bleuler’s focus on ambivalence, autism, and affect disorders resulted in the inclusion of catatonic syndrome as a subgroup of schizophrenia.